 Ans.
 No, reverse charge applies to supplies of both goods and services, as notified by the Government on the recommendations of the GST Council.
+Reverse charge also applies to supplies received from unregistered persons.

 Q 11.
-What will be the implications in case of

-receipt of supply from unregistered persons?
+What will be the implications in case of receipt of supply from unregistered persons?